Buying the Best Workbench May Seem Simple, But There are Many Variables to Consider.

 Employee Needs Vary Widely

-Or maybe you’re working in a pharmaceutical lab, where the work surface material becomes a more important part of the decision.
+Or maybe you’re working in a pharmaceutical lab, where the work surface material is a more important part of the decision.
 Depending on the liquids and solids you’re handling, you might want either a stainless steel or epoxy resin chemical-resistant work surface for durability.
 If your laboratory is in a clean room, your workstation will need to meet certain health and safety standards.
 You might also need to store small beakers, instruments, and large testing equipment – requiring a variety of storage spaces above and below the work surface.

 An electronics assembler has different requirements.
 “All the workstations are electro-static dissipative, so they are an ideal solution for every department,” says Bob Smith, production manager for Automated Circuit Design.
 “In the kitting area, technicians can safely work with ESD-sensitive components; and in the assembly and production departments, every technician can perform the most precise processes effectively.
-The workstation provides the the lighting needed to perform every task with attention to every detail.
+The workstation provides the lighting needed to perform every task with attention to every detail.
 Additionally, the substantial shelving [provides space] to set up stations for testing completed products.”

 Sizing Up the Solution

 The size of your workbench is determined by a number of factors.
 First up is how much space is available in the work environment – how big a footprint will the bench occupy?
 Because today’s modular workbenches maximize use of vertical space, you may not need as big a workbench as you think.
 Next, how much work surface does your application demand, both in terms of width (left to right) and depth (front to back).
 Does the entire work surface need to be within easy arm’s reach?
 Can you position items above the work surface on a vertical accessory system for easier access?
 Will you be working with large equipment or parts?
-If so, you may not only need a larger work surface, but might also need to factor in the weight-bearing capacity of your workbench.
+If so, you may not only need a larger work surface but might also need to factor in the weight-bearing capacity of your workbench.

-After thinking about size and footprint, you should consider whether your company’s work flow is best served by a group of workstations laid out in a particular configuration.
-Some companies offer modular workstations that accommodate different configurations, and thus different types of work flow.
+After thinking about size and footprint, you should consider whether your company’s workflow is best served by a group of workstations laid out in a particular configuration.
+Some companies offer modular workstations that accommodate different configurations, and thus different types of workflow.
 Use a design that positions your team for maximum efficiency.